bkoprucu/jekyll4test/_posts/2024-01-06-Avoiding-Missing-Signal-On-Container-Shutdown.md

 ENTRYPOINT ["./docker-entrypoint.sh"]
 ```

-Running the container.
+We run the container.
 Note that the PID is not 1.

 ```console
 $ docker build -t shutdowndemo .